top of page

 The Quran is like a personal letter from God to you, a book of persuasion and guidance to Allah’s straight path that encourages both critical thinking and faithful reflection.
 It presents values and beliefs that we and our ancestors have needed constant reminders of, offering a framework to help you become the best version of yourself.
 It teaches a way of life that is positive, progressive, and peacefully balanced, rooted in both reason and faith.
 Like a loving parent or a close friend, the Quran appeals to your intellect and your innate, primordial sense of truth.

-The Holy Quran was revealed orally in the Arabic language to the Prophet Muhammad (peace be upon him) by Allah through the Angel Gabriel between the years 609 and 632 CE.
-The Arabic word Quran means “recitation” and “reading,” and the very first word revealed to the Prophet was “Iqra’” Read a command to seek knowledge and educate oneself.
+The Arabic word Quran means “recitation” and “reading,” and the very first word revealed to the Prophet was “Iqra’”, a command to seek knowledge and educate oneself.
 The stories and events within it are presented to convey meaningful lessons.
-Legal rulings make up about 4% of the Quran, which are aimed at improving the well-being of individuals and society.
-The Quran is not a linear storybook you can open it on any page and begin reading, contemplating, and reflecting.
+Legal rulings account for approximately 4% of the Quran, which are designed to enhance the well-being of individuals and society.
+The Quran is not a linear storybook; you can open it on any page and begin reading, contemplating, and reflecting.
 With Allah's guidance, you will find meaning wherever you start.

 The Quran is not just a book of theology, but a comprehensive guide that integrates numerous fields of knowledge: